 1. Prayer is all about me and what I want or need.

 God gives us permission to make requests, and ask for help.
 But prayer is about so much more than getting what we hope for.
 It’s about connecting with God, who wants to know us.
 Through prayer, we can connect with God on a personal level, learn more about our faith, and find guidance.
 It’s also a way to give thanks and express gratitude, to meditate on Scripture and develop our relationship with God.

 2. Prayer is a one-way request.

-- Prayer is a one-way conversation.
-Like all communication, prayer goes both ways.
-It may seem like you’re the one doing all the talking, but when you stop to listen, you’ll find God wants to talk to you, too.
-He may do it in a variety of ways: by reminding you of a Bible verse or the lyrics of a song, by bringing to mind a message you’ve heard, by placing a thought in your mind that lines up with Scripture, or maybe just by surrounding you with unexplainable peace.
+Like all great communication with people you care about, prayer goes both ways.
+It may seem like you’re the one doing all the talking.
+But when you stop to listen, you’ll find God wants to talk to you, too!
+He may do it in a variety of ways: by reminding you of a Bible verse or the lyrics of a song, by bringing to mind a message you’ve heard.
+Or through placing a thought in your mind that lines up with Scripture or even by surrounding you with unexplainable peace.

 One more thing.
 You don’t need to keep your prayer needs to yourself.
-If you’re praying for something, I hope you’ll share it with your LifeGroup, staff at your campus, or our online prayer team.
+If you’re praying for something, I hope you’ll share it with a trusted friend.
 Mark Batterson once said, “Prayer is the difference between the best YOU can do and the best GOD can do.”
 That’s no myth, that’s truth.

 Do you need prayer?
 If so, connect with someone today.